-1.1 Changes with respect to Issue 2A of the present document
+1.1 Changes between Issue 2A and Issue 3 of the present document

-Changes in this document with respect to Issue 2A are highlighted by change bars.
+.
 The main changes consist in the introduction of new sections regarding the description of items that previously were either described in sparse memorandums and small notes or not described at all.
 Namely, the following new sections have been introduced:

 - Sect.
 5.13: Interpolation of the retrieved profiles to a user-defined grid, - Sect.
-5.14: Optimized algorithm for construction of initial guess profiles (including generation of continuum profiles described in sub-sect 5.14.1). - Sect.
-5.15: Profiles regularization - Appendix A: Determination of the VCM of the engineering tangent heights in MIPAS - Appendix B: Evaluation of retrieval error components and total error budget (includes pT error propagation approach) - Appendix C: Algorithm for generation of MW databases and occupation matrices - Appendix D: Algorithm for generation of LUTs and irregular frequency grids - Appendix D: Algorithm for generation MW-dedicated spectral linelists
+5.14: Optimized algorithm for construction of initial guess profiles (including generation of continuum profiles described in sub-sect 5.14.1), - Sect.
+5.15: Profiles regularization - Appendix A: Determination of the VCM of the engineering tangent heights in MIPAS, - Appendix B: Evaluation of retrieval error components and total error budget (includes pT error propagation approach), - Appendix C: Algorithm for generation of MW databases and occupation matrices, - Appendix D: Algorithm for generation of LUTs and irregular frequency grids, - Appendix E. Algorithm for generation MW-dedicated spectral linelists.